Outline#

 may not return a word-aligned address.

-Think about why we may not be return a word-aligned address?
+Think about why we may not be returning a word-aligned address?
 Hint: What is the heuristic with which we are splitting the blocks?

 Fix our my_malloc